konstantin-milyi/ames-housing-price-prediction/README.md

 ## Data Description
 The project is based on a real estate dataset (derived from the classic Ames Housing dataset).
 It contains detailed information about each property, which can be divided into two main groups:
-* **Quantitative Variables**: First and second-floor square footage, total lot area, garage size, and the age of the building.
-* **Categorical Variables**: Nominal (neighborhood, foundation type) and ordinal (finish quality, exterior condition).

-### Data Dictionary (Key Variables)

 <details>
-<summary>Numeric Variables: First and second-floor square footage, total lot area, garage size, and the age of the building.</summary>
+<summary>**Numeric Variables**: First and second-floor square footage, total lot area, garage size, and the age of the building.</summary>

 ## Continuous Variables